Updated August 15, 2016

 The Grande bibliothèque on Berri has a spacious children's section below street level.
 There are spring break events and a summer day camp.
 Any resident of Quebec can join the library for free.
 Events are all in French, but some books and materials are in English and parts of the website are available in English.

 475 de Maisonneuve E. at Berri

-is a May festival of live shows for kids, all in French.
+is a May festival of live shows for younger children, all in French.

 English-language professional theatre for young audiences, both classics and new scripts staged regularly downtown for families and school groups.
 514 845-9810.

 Films accompanied by talks about exotic places and civilizations.
 In French only.
 Downtown Montreal events are held at the Salle Pierre-Mercure, 300 de Maisonneuve East, but shows are also held elsewhere in the Montreal area and throughout Quebec and New Brunswick.

 See website for schedules and rates